 The slim dark red history is in the campus library, readily available to all who come.
 Some pick it up, but… the beach calls, or there’s a campfire in the grove!
 Do I hear singing?
 How many ever finish reading the book?
 And who can tell you later what they read?

-As stated and implied elsewhere on this site, I believe that when one hears a story the details are more likely to stick.
+As stated and implied elsewhere on this site, I believe that when one sees and hears a story performed the details are more likely to stick.
 Who would tell such a story after more than 100 years?
 Well, one day a voice whispered in my ear and said she was there working in the old hotel, and met Quillen Shinn the day he arrived.
 Over the years she saw and heard it all, and is more than willing to share the story.
 Thus Aunt Hattie came to life!

 And, how many wonderful stories there are – about tenting with skunks, competitions between the campers and those in the dorms, the music, parades, and all the wondrous people.
 Don’t forget about ‘our Miss Forbes’!
 She invested her $100 in a third floor room to help to buy the old hotel.
 Other investors soon sold their rooms back to the Association.
 Our Miss Forbes “took the northeast corner room on the third floor, occupying it every season from 1904 to 1943 when she moved to the room directly below, formerly used by Mrs. Quillen Shinn.”
 And there is so much more to tell about Eleanor Forbes and many others.